OSOceanAcoustics/echopop/docs/theory/semivariogram_theory.md

     \tag{3.6}
 $$

-which means that, for a given $\mathbf{h}$, all possible pairs of locations in the spatial domain separated by $\mathbf{h}$ are considered.
+which means that, for a given $\mathbf{h}$, all possible pairs of locations in the spatial domain separated by $\mathbf{h}$ are considered {cite:p}`chiles_geostatistics_2012,montero_2015`.
 The expectation $\mathbb{E}[\cdot]$ then represents the average of these squared differences over all such pairs.
 Thus, the intrinsic model generalizes the covariance-based approach, allowing spatial correlation to be characterized through the semivariance even when the covariance function is not well-defined.
 In practice, however, $Z(\mathbf{x})$ is not known everywhere; only a finite set of observations at sampled locations is available.

 To estimate the semivariogram from data, the theoretical expectation is replaced with an average over all observed pairs of points separated by lag $h$.
 This leads to the **empirical semivariogram** estimator: